 The Trustees maintained significant stability throughout the year.
-2018 saw 3 Trustees come to the end of their tenure; another 2 will step down in early 2019, and 4 new Trustees were selected from the Club membership and will join in March 2019.

-Air Commodore Rick Peacock-Edwards is one of the Trustees who has reached the end of his tenure and will be replaced as Vice-Chairman by John Fisher in 2019.
+2019 saw 3 Trustees come to the end of their tenure.
+4 new Trustees were selected from the Club membership and joined the Board of Trustees in March 2019.
+Air Commodore Rick Peacock-Edwards is one of the Trustees reached the end of his tenure and was replaced as Vice-Chairman by John Fisher in January 2019.